patchedByBatman/MPC-Brio-Labyrinth/README.md

 Note: There are no wall dynamics in the simulation environment.

-As it can be seen from the above GIF, the MPC successfully solves the labyrinth.
+As it can be seen from the above GIF, despite noisy measurements, the MPC successfully solves the labyrinth.
+IT can also be obeserved that the estimates of g converge to a value around $-9.81 \frac{\text{m}}{\text{s}^2}$.
 A complete and proper explanation of the approach will be soon published on [my website](https://patchedbybatman.github.io).

 ## References